Simula Research Laboratory /

 make

 Note: The script ci/get-dependencies automatically installs the build dependencies under Debian/Ubuntu Linux, Fedora Linux, and FreeBSD.
-For manual handling of the build dependencies, see the packaging configuration in debian/control (Debian/Ubuntu Linux), system-tools.spec (Fedora Linux), and Makefile FreeBSD.
+For manual handling of the build dependencies, see the packaging configuration in debian/control (Debian/Ubuntu Linux), td-system-tools.spec (Fedora Linux), and Makefile for FreeBSD.

 Contributions: